SineMah/gpsimage/README.md

 GpsImage here!
 I'm not the latest class ... but still gold.
 Your class to get some information out of images.
 You can use it to get the position on Google Maps or even the raw coords.
-Yopu could also combine it with an FB API called graph.
+You could also combine it with an FB API called graph.
 Could be fun ;)

 # Use me